Time Periods

 1960

-Prithviraj Kapoor got to play the role of a lifetime as Akbar the Great in the 1960 magnum opus Mughal-e-Azam.
-K. Asif had originally cast the actor Chandramohan as Akbar when he had prepared to make Mughal-e-Azam in the 1940s, but after the demise of Chandramohan he was back to square one.
-When the film was being cast afresh, he could think of no one better than Prithviraj Kapoor to take up the mantle.
-His stature and voice were a perfect fit for the role.
+Prithviraj Kapoor got to play the role of a lifetime as Mughal emperor Akbar in the 1960 magnum opus Mughal-e-Azam.
+Prithviraj's stature and voice were a perfect fit for the role.
 Prithviraj completely surrendered to Asif's vision and his screenplay to breathe life into the role.
+Legend has it that the role consumed him and for the duration of the shoot, Prithviraj and Akbar were indistinguishable.
 It was widely acclaimed and remains one of the best performances of Indian cinema.

 Ramachandra (ii) (Cinematographer), Aasman Mahal, 1965 | Photographic Lobby Card | CinemaEducation | 00070677